deefour/interactor/README.md

 }
 ```

 Passing a context is optional.
-If omitted from the `interactor()` method call, the `GeneratorTrait` will try to determine which context object to create, and try instantiating it with information from the request object.
+If omitted from the `interactor()` method call, the `MakesInteractors` will try to determine which context object to create, and try instantiating it with information from the request object.

 This means the above example could be refactored further.
 This example also moves the trait into a new `App\Http\Controllers\BaseController` which makes the `interactor()` method available to all controllers at once.